leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 # V. Societies

-We now arrive at our last stop on this introductory tour of Biology.
+We now arrive at our last stop on this introductory tour of biology.
 This section tackles the last rung on the scales of life.
 We'll consider **societies** to be groups of living things living together within the bounds of a closed system.
 This broad definition encompasses different **species** living together in communities, and the processes by which they adapt to their environments over time.

 ### A. Evolution of Populations